The Best Towns In Tennessee For A Retiree

 Kingston Springs

-According to Redfin, the median price of a home in Kingston Springs was $385,000 in January 2026, an amount around $315,000 less than the national average.
-The average rent in the town, as per Zillow, is just $1,356 per month, or roughly $620 lower than the U.S. national average.
-According to CareScout, in 2026, the cost of in-home care is $6,473 per month, residing in an assisted living facility costs $6,177 per month, and nursing home care in a semi-private room costs $9,681 per month.
-By comparison to the U.S. national average, in-home care costs $6,878 per month, living in an assisted living community costs $6,259 per month, and the cost of nursing home care is $11,294 per month.
+According to Redfin, the median price of a home in Kingston Springs was $385,000 in January 2026, an amount around $315,000 less than the January 2026 national average.
+The average rent, as per Zillow, was just $1,356 per month in February 2026, or roughly $620 lower than the U.S. national average.
 According to Payscale, the overall cost of living in Kingston Springs is 21% lower than the national average, with utilities and transportation working out to 3% and 10% below the national average.
 The biggest winner for retirees, however, is housing, which is 37% lower than the U.S. national average.

 Kingston Springs offers retirees a small town appeal with green space, water activities, and great areas for hiking.
 For more big city excitement, you could head over to Nashville just 30 minutes from the town.
 Kingston Springs even has a seniors association and several senior activity centers with over 200 programs related to sports, art and crafts, fitness, or learning.